uc-cdis/gen3-qa/test_plans/guppy/test_plan.md

-Guppy is a server that support GraphQL queries on data from elasticsearch.
+Guppy is a server that supports GraphQL queries on data from elasticsearch.
-It allows you to query raw data with offset, maximum number of rows, sorting and filters.
+It allows you to query raw data with offset, maximum number of rows, sorting, and filters.
 Guppy is like a lightweight version of arranger, but with user-friendly GraphQL query syntax and more fine-grained access control.
 The Windmill data explorer uses these tools to build charts, tables, and download/export functionalities.

-Note that the mock responses in the test plan may contain their keys in a different order than the actual results from the API (perform a key-by-key check in an implementation rather than a direct text comparison).
+Note that the mock responses in the test_data/test_response_*.json may contain their keys in a different order than the actual results from the API (perform a key-by-key check in an implementation rather than a direct text comparison).

 [Guppy Doc](https://github.com/uc-cdis/guppy/blob/master/doc/queries.md)